1. Introduction

 .
 The use of HTTP GET is intentional in that existing “pixel requests” can be repurposed for this and in that the HTTP request should be idempotent. -

-A secure HTTP GET redirect to the URL returned by generating an ad click attribution URL for ad click source with ad attribution data and ad attribution priority.
-This ensures that the ad click source is in control of who can trigger click attribution on its behalf and optionally what the priority of the attribution is.
-If the user agent gets such an HTTP request, it will check its stored requests for click attribution, and if there’s a match for (ad click source, ad click destination), it will make or schedule a secure HTTP POST request to the URL returned by generating an ad click attribution URL for ad click source with ad attribution data and ad campaign id with the referer header set to ad click destination.
+The user agent makes or schedules a secure HTTP POST request to the URL returned by generating an attribution report URL for click source website with an attribution report.
 The use of HTTP POST is intentional in that it differs from the HTTP GET redirect used to trigger the attribution and in that it is not expected to be idempotent.
-If any of the conditions do not hold, such as the ad attribution data being a valid six-bit decimal value, the request for ad click attribution is ignored.
 ISSUE: We may have to add a nonce to the HTTP POST request to prohibit double counting in cases where the user agent decides to retry the request.

 This needs to be reworked to monkeypatch HTML’s "follows a hyperlink" algorithm.